di-unipi-socc/SecFog/README.md

 > [**Secure Cloud-Edge Deployments, with Trust**](https://arxiv.org/abs/1901.05347), <br>
 > arXiv:1901.05347 \[cs.NI\], arXiv Pre-print, 2019.

-If you wish to reuse source code in this repo, please consider citing the above mentioned articles.
+If you wish to reuse source code in this repo, please consider citing the above mentioned article.

 ### Example
 Considering a single-service application, managing the weather data of a municipality, and an infrastructure composed of two (one Cloud and one Edge) nodes declared as follows: